DeplanckeLab/BRB-seqTools/README.md

 Options:
 ```
--f %s           Path of FastQ file to trim (or containing folder for processing all fastq files at once).
+-f %s           [Required] Path of FastQ file to trim (or containing folder for processing all fastq files at once).
 -o %s           Output folder
 -uniqueBarcode  If the fastq file(s) contain(s) only one barcode (for e.g. after demultiplexing), this option can be used for searching the specific barcode (most occuring) in the construct and trimming it when present.
 -polyA %i       Trim polyA strings that have more than this length (without mismatch), and all 3' string that follows [default=6]